 What is a Pole Barn?

 There are two definitions of a pole barn in use.
 Each has a different place and application.
 First, and more widely known, is the term which refers to a barn constructed of wooden poles buried into the ground.
 This is usually the only foundation, although concrete is sometimes poured around the poles.
 This terminology evolved in the usual way.
 After WWII, there were excess wood poles available on the market.
-Savvy contractors bought up this cheap wood (they way they buy up used drill stem pipe today) and this prominent characteristic became descriptive of barns built with wooden or steel cantilevered columns: pole barns.
+Savvy contractors bought up this cheap wood (the way they buy up used drill stem pipe today) and this prominent characteristic became descriptive of barns built with wooden or steel cantilevered columns: pole barns.
 Simple enough to understand, right?

 The second definition involves the code, and can be confusing (for pedantic code enforcers, mostly).
 For some reason, some reviewers (the minority) look at a building with pipe columns and think "pole... it's a pole barn, and that means cantilevered columns."
 A cantilevered column is basically a flagpole.
-It is buried in the ground, with a concrete pier as an anchor, usually, and just rises up into the air.
+It is buried in the ground, usually with a concrete pier as an anchor, and just rises up into the air.
 At its top, it is attached to nothing, except for maybe a brass ball or a sign proclaiming fast food or competitive gas prices.